kustomzone/chaincode-investigator/README.md

 It is supposed to bridge the gap between developing your chaincode from scratch and having a working UI/app to test your chaincode.
 Simply create build-able chaincode and store it in GitHub.
 Then from this app deploy the cc to your IBM Blockchain network and get a UI to interact with your chaincode functions.
-Now you can invoke/query chacincode directly from this webapp.
+Now you can invoke/query chaincode directly from this web app.

 It also has the ability to record and remember query/invoke sequences.
 This allows for rapid testing of a complex flow.